Scientists Study Barn Owls To Understand Why People With ADHD Struggle To Focus

 "The question is, how," he says.
 "How does the brain actually help you ignore stuff that's not important for you?"

 Mysore believes answering that question could help people whose brains are vulnerable to distractions.
-That includes not only people with ADHD, he says, but also many with autism, schizophrenia, and even Parkinson's disease.
+That includes not only people with ADHD, he says, but also many with autism, schizophrenia and even Parkinson's disease.

 "Pretty much name a psychiatric disorder, and there is some kind of attentional deficit associated with it," Mysore says.